Curaçao national baseball team

-Curaçao was previously represented as part of the Netherlands Antilles, a constituent country of the Kingdom of the Netherlands, in senior-level men's international competition, until it was dissolved in 2011.
+Curaçao was previously represented as part of the Netherlands Antilles national baseball team in senior-level men's international competition,.
+The Netherlands Antilles were a constituent country of the Kingdom of the Netherlands until the country, and its baseball federation, was dissolved in 2011.

 In 2024, the baseball federations of Curaçao and Aruba announced a partnership to field their own national team, in what some commentators viewed as a split with the Netherlands.